-Chapter 2 of History deals with the earliest people who move from place to place in the search of food.
+Chapter 2 of History deals with the earliest people who moved from place to place in the search of food.
 The chapter discusses many topics in detail, such as how we come to know about these people, how they start farming and herding etc. The chapter ends with the explanation of people’s journey from birth to death at Mehrgarh.
 So, go through CBSE Notes Class 6 History Chapter 2: From Hunting-Gathering to Growing Food and explore each topic in detail.

 The earliest people: why were they on the move?

 We describe people who lived in the subcontinent 2 million years ago as hunter-gatherers.
 This name has been provided because they hunted wild animals, caught fish and birds, gathered fruits, roots, nuts, seeds, leaves, stalks and eggs for their food.

 Hunter-gatherers moved from place to place because of the following reasons: